 Gradual onset

 The main cause of quadriceps tendinitis is overuse and repetitive overload.
-Tendons need time to recover after training, so insufficient recovery (“healing”) time causes a quadriceps tendinitis.
+Tendons need time to recover after training, so insufficient recovery (“healing”) time causes quadriceps tendinitis.
 This is why it’s important not to go back to training before your pain has settled.
 A tendon takes up to 48 hours to respond to load.

 People who lead sedentary lives (if you sit for 6 hours a day, behind a desk or in traffic) have an increased risk of developing quadriceps tendinitis.
 The knee is in one position throughout the day, leading to tightness of the quadriceps muscles.
 When you do other activities, like climbing stairs or getting into your car, you need the full range of movement of the knee, but the tightness adds extra tension and load to the quadriceps tendon.
 Think of a big industrial cable under tension that cannot stand the loads placed on it – over time it starts to fray.

-Running downhill your quadriceps muscle controls deceleration of your body, working as your “brakes”.
+Running downhill your quadriceps muscle controls the deceleration of your body, working as your “brakes”.
 Repetitive downhill running puts excessive force on the patella tendon and this is also referred to as runner’s knee.

 Symptoms of Quadriceps tendinitis